igraph/rigraph_revdep_checks/problems.md

 ```
 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘Matrix’ which was already attached by Depends.
+'library' or 'require' call to âMatrixâ which was already attached by Depends.
   Please remove these calls from your code.
-Packages in Depends field not imported from:
+Packages in Depends field not imported from: âMatrixâ âigraphâ âsplinesâ
-  ‘Matrix’ ‘igraph’ ‘splines’
   These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-SJ: no visible binding for global variable ‘bs’
+SJ: no visible binding for global variable âbsâ
-SJ: no visible global function definition for ‘get.adjacency’ SJ : <anonymous>: no visible global function definition for ‘graph.adjacency’
+SJ: no visible global function definition for âget.adjacencyâ SJ : <anonymous>: no visible global function definition for âgraph.adjacencyâ
-SJ: no visible binding for global variable ‘ecount’ SJ.dag: no visible binding for global variable ‘bs’ SJ.dag : <anonymous>: no visible global function definition for ‘graph.adjacency’
+SJ: no visible binding for global variable âecountâ SJ.dag: no visible binding for global variable âbsâ SJ.dag : <anonymous>: no visible global function definition for âgraph.adjacencyâ
-SJ.dag: no visible binding for global variable ‘ecount’
+SJ.dag: no visible binding for global variable âecountâ
-SJpath: no visible global function definition for ‘get.adjacency’ SJpath : <anonymous>: no visible global function definition for ‘graph.adjacency’ generate.dag.data: no visible global function definition for ‘vcount’ generate.dag.data: no visible global function definition for ‘topological.sort’ generate.dag.data: no visible global function definition for ‘neighbors’
+SJpath: no visible global function definition for âget.adjacencyâ SJpath : <anonymous>: no visible global function definition for âgraph.adjacencyâ generate.dag.data: no visible global function definition for âvcountâ generate.dag.data: no visible global function definition for âtopological.sortâ generate.dag.data: no visible global function definition for âneighborsâ
-grpsel: no visible global function definition for ‘Matrix’
+grpsel: no visible global function definition for âMatrixâ
-moralize: no visible global function definition for ‘vcount’
+moralize: no visible global function definition for âvcountâ
-moralize: no visible global function definition for ‘as.undirected’
+moralize: no visible global function definition for âas.undirectedâ
-moralize: no visible global function definition for ‘get.adjacency’
+moralize: no visible global function definition for âget.adjacencyâ
-moralize: no visible global function definition for ‘add.edges’
+moralize: no visible global function definition for âadd.edgesâ
-moralize: no visible global function definition for ‘simplify’ plot.SJ: no visible global function definition for ‘layout.fruchterman.reingold’ plot.SJ.dag: no visible global function definition for ‘layout.fruchterman.reingold’ print.SJ: no visible binding for global variable ‘ecount’ print.SJ: no visible global function definition for ‘ecount’ print.SJ.dag: no visible binding for global variable ‘ecount’ print.SJ.dag: no visible global function definition for ‘ecount’
+moralize: no visible global function definition for âsimplifyâ plot.SJ: no visible global function definition for âlayout.fruchterman.reingoldâ plot.SJ.dag: no visible global function definition for âlayout.fruchterman.reingoldâ print.SJ: no visible binding for global variable âecountâ print.SJ: no visible global function definition for âecountâ print.SJ.dag: no visible binding for global variable âecountâ print.SJ.dag: no visible global function definition for âecountâ
-rdag: no visible global function definition for ‘graph.adjacency’
+rdag: no visible global function definition for âgraph.adjacencyâ
 ```
 ```
 checking Rd line widths ...
 NOTE